Prague markets A-Z:

 Trams: 3,7,16,17,21 (Výtoň or Palackeho náměstí stops).

 Opening times: Every second Saturday in the month, all year round 09:00-16:00.

 The Prague flea market attracts Czech people mostly, with a smattering of tourist visitors browsing.
 From the city centre it makes for a pleasant stroll along the embankment, on the New Town

 Clothes, jewellery, old pictures and various other items sell for cheap prices.
 Most are second-hand, but some new hand-made goods are on offer too.

 C).
 Trams: 1,3,14,25.

 Opening times: Mon-Sat, all year round:

 Prague's largest outdoor market is a network

 of small kiosks selling an array of cheap consumer

-goods; portable stereos, clothes, fruit and vegetables, arts and crafts, alcohol and so forth.
-Prazska Trznice is fairly run down and the goods are aimed at Czech people.
-This combined with its location outside the city centre, makes it more of a local market, with little to appeal to tourists.
+goods; portable stereos, clothes, fruit and vegetables, arts and crafts, and so forth.
+Prazska trznice is fairly run down is aimed at Czech people.
+This, combined with its location outside the city centre, makes it more of a local market with little to appeal to tourists.